tjones104/2DTopDownDungeonCrawler/README.md

 - Tony Cerda (Artist)
 - Tristan Jones (Lead Engineer / Level Design / Artist)

-#### A full understanding of extent of contributions can be seen from the bi-weekly project updates.

 ### Main Contributions:
 - Alexander Tran: Created Items and Character Stat System